You may be asking yourself how to do a work-related videoconference from home without looking unprofessional.

 This is, maybe, one of the most neglected online meeting norms.
 Online business etiquette requires you to dress appropriately from the waist up, at least!

-Your home outfits might be quite comfortable, but people are probably used to seeing you in your prior-Covid-19 work attire and they’ll be surprised to see your hoodie + sweatpants duo-regardless how elite the brand might be.
+Your home outfits might be quite comfortable, but people are probably used to seeing you in your prior-Covid-19 work attire and they’ll be surprised to see your hoodie + sweatpants duo-regardless of how elite the brand might be.

 Put on a clean shirt each morning, even if you don’t have any calls scheduled for the day because you never know when duty might call (figuratively and literally).

 5. Warn anyone around you about your meeting

 Another important virtual meeting etiquette tip worth mentioning is to inform any possible interrupters about your schedule.

 This could save you some embarrassment and awkward moments.

-Think of your kids walking in the room, mid-session, screaming that they’ve dropped their favorite toy in the toilet.
+Think of your kids walking into the room, mid-session, screaming that they’ve dropped their favorite toy in the toilet.

 And you’ve got to take it out.
 Immediately.

 Not cool, huh?